 Theme Class number of times Description Introduction 1 Contents of this lecture are explaned.
-We review urban floods from the viewpoint of river basins, flood causes, and features, Urban flood disaster 2 together with the results of recent studies.
-Based on these studies, we propose comprehensive managemnet 2 measures against urban floods, including underground inundations.
+We review urban floods from the viewpoint of river basins, flood causes, and Urban flood disaster features, together with the results of recent studies.
+Based on these studies, we 2 propose comprehensive measures against urban floods, including underground managemnet inundations.
 In addition, we discuss on prediction methods of the tsunami disaster in urban area.
-Flood disaster 2 Prevention / mitigation measures against flood disasters and flood prediction methods are management 2 explained as well as examples of recent flood disasters in Japan.
-Sediment disaster 2 Showing the problems on sediment disasters and sediment resources, I explain an integrated management 2 sedimnet management system both for sediment disasters and sediment resources.
-Coastal disaster 2 Coastal erosion and tsunami hazard become remarkable in these days in Japanese coast.
-In a management 2 lecture, we discuss on characteristics of such coastal disasters.
-Exercise on flood 6(集中2 Experiment and analysis on debris flows, riverbed variation and flooding at Ujigawa Open disaster at Ujigawa Open 日間) Laboratory, Fushimi-ku, Kyoto city.
-Laboratory (Selective) Laboratory, Pushinir-Ku, Kyötö Erty.
-Exercise on sediment The Hodaka Sedimentation Observatory is located at Okuhida region, Gifu Prefecture.
-In the related disaster at 6(集中2 field exercise, observation methods of rainfall-runoff and sediment movement processes will Hodaka Sedimentation 日間) be explained.
-Field investigations into several types of erosion control facilities, sediment Observatory (Selective) producing sites, debris flow sites and sediment related disaster sites will be carried out.
-Exercise on coastal The Shirahama Oceanographic Observatory is located in Shirahama, Wakayama Prefecture. disaster at Shirahama 6(集中2 In the lecture, the observatory, waves, currents and tide levels monitoring system is Oceanographic 日間) demonstrated as well as the observation tower and the observation boat.
-Observatory (Selective)
+Flood disaster 2 Prevention / mitigation measures against flood disasters and flood prediction management 2 methods are explained as well as examples of recent flood disasters in Japan.
+Sediment disaster 2 Showing the problems on sediment disasters and sediment resources, I explain an integrated sedimnet management system both for sediment disasters and management sediment resources.
+Coastal disaster Coastal erosion and tsunami hazard become remarkable in these days in 2 Japanese coast.
+In a lecture, we discuss on characteristics of such coastal management disasters.
+Exercise on flood Experiment and analysis on debris flows, riverbed variation and flooding at disaster at Ujigawa 5 Ujigawa Open Laboratory, Fushimi-ku, Kyoto city.
+Open Laboratory Ojigawa Open Laboratory, Pushinii-ku, Kyoto City.
+Evaluation of 1 Students confirm the proficiency level in this lecture. proficiency level Students commin the proficiency level in this fecture.